prometheuxresearch/docs/docs/examples/finance/banking-supervision.md

 Determining whether two companies are closely-linked is extremely important for banking supervision since a company cannot act as a guarantor for loans to another company if they share such a relationship.

-This problem can be modeled via the following set of recursive Vadalog rules

 ```prolog showLineNumbers
 % input company graph, described as ownerships edges